julian-molina/Documentation/pages/contributing/contributing-icons.md

 Then, go to your fork on github.com and submit a PR to the ```develop``` branch of the upstream repository.

 The maintainer of the repository will review the work and respond to your PR accordingly.
 If everything seems OK, your PR will be merged.
 Otherwise, you will get an answer from the maintainer.

+## The Extra Mile

+What you've done so far has made you an official contributor to the Superalgos Project.
+Thank you!

+In strict terms, you have contributed to the Graphics repository.
+But, wouldn't it be cool to contribute directly to the Documentation and even the main Superalgos repository as well?
+You've earned it, as your icons will be used on both of those repositories.
+However, for your GitHub account to be formally associated with those repositories, you'll need to upload your icons there as well.

+{% include note.html content="You may proceed with the following instructions only after your icons have been accepted in the Graphics repository, that is, after your Pull Request has been merged." %}

+### 1. Fork the Documentation Repository

+Go to the <a href='https://github.com/Superalgos/Documentation' rel='nofollow' rel='noopener' target='_blank'>Documentation repository</a> and click the fork button on the top-right side of the screen.

+### 2. Clone the ```develop``` Branch of Your Fork

+It's best to keep a clone of your fork in your machine, but the truth is you may also upload the icons directly to the online fork (it's a bit of a hassle).
+Your choice.
+Just make sure you clone/upload to the ```develop``` branch.
+Remember, do not clone the original Superalgos Documentation repository; you must clone your fork instead, and the ```develop``` branch in particular!

+### 3. Locate and Copy Icons

+Now locate the files you contributed to the Graphics repository.
+It's best if you get them directly from the Graphics repository clone in your machine, just to make sure it's the same files that have already been approved.

+Copy each set of files (SVG and PNG in each size) to the corresponding folder within the ```/images/icons/``` folder in the Documentation repository.
+Make sure you copy all the right files and sizes.

+### 4. Submit a Pull Request to the ```develop``` Branch of the Docs Repo

+Then, go to your fork on github.com and submit a PR to the ```develop``` branch of the upstream repository.
+That's it!
+Your contribution has now reached the Documentation!

+{% include note.html content="Coming soon, the details on how to push your work to the Superalgos repository." %}